ibm-cloud-docs/codeengine/build.md

 If your source code repository is not public, then use the `--source` option to provide the URL with the SSH protocol and use the `--git-repo-secret` option with the name of the [repository access](/docs/codeengine?topic=codeengine-code-repositories) that you created.
 An example of an SSH URL is `git@github.com:IBM/CodeEngine.git`.

 For example, the following **`build create`** command creates a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the `dockerfile` strategy and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret that is defined in `myregistry`.
+The branch for this Git repo is `main`.
+If you do not provide a branch name with the `--commit` option, {{site.data.keyword.codeengineshort}} automatically determines the branch name.

-Before you create your build, confirm the branch for your `--source` URL.
-The `--commit` option references the `main` branch.
-Also, if you are using the `--strategy` option with the value of `dockerfile`, then ensure the `--dockerfile` option is correctly set to the name of the `dockerfile`.
+If you are using the `--strategy` option with the value of `dockerfile`, then ensure the `--dockerfile` option is correctly set to the name of the `dockerfile`.
 The default value for the `--strategy` option is `Dockerfile`.
 {: important}

 ```sh